 The Mother Infant nurses provide expert clinical care for both you and your infant during your stay and will let you know how to care for yourself once you return home.

 Pain management after delivery is a priority.
 Your physician will prescribe pain medication that is safe for you (and your baby, if you are breastfeeding).
 These medications are usually prescribed “as needed” instead of on a schedule, so please let your nurse know when you need medication.
 We use a pain scale from 1 (no pain) to 10 (extreme pain) and suggest you ask for pain medicine when you are at a 3 or 4 on the pain scale.

-Very few babies will ever need Neonatal Specialty Care Unit, but you can find comfort knowing Bon Secours is fully equipped to provide the best care for your baby.
-We offer a 24/7 Neonatal Intensive Care Unit that cares for premature babies as well as full-term infants who may have breathing difficulties, poor feeding skills, or trouble regulating body temperature.
+Very few babies will ever need the Neonatal Specialty Care Unit, but you can find comfort knowing Bon Secours is fully equipped to provide the best care for your baby.
+We offer a 24/7 Level II Neonatal Specialty Care Unit with 8 private rooms and two twin rooms in which we care for babies with breathing difficulties, poor feeding skills, or trouble regulating body temperature.

 Bon Secours offers 24/7 parent education powered by YoMingo®, an education program designed to give you convenient access to valuable information.
 It includes the tools and support you need at every stage of your journey.

 YoMingo gives you access to:

 - Evidence-based information on prenatal care, labor & birth, postpartum, breastfeeding, and newborn care including lots of videos

 - Information specific to your arrival and stay at Bon Secours